vnavascues/direct-request-coordinator/README_HACKATON.md

 ## What's next for Direct Request Coordinator (DRCoordinator)

-You'll find on the repository a more [granular list](./README.md#whats-next-for-direct-request-coordinator) of improvements and topics to address.
+You'll find on the repository a more [granular list](https://github.com/vnavascues/direct-request-coordinator/tree/main/README.md#whats-next-for-direct-request-coordinator) of improvements and topics to address.
 A high level overview would be:

 - Business-wise, aligning it with the business interests with regards to pricing jobs, and it is well integrated with metrics.
 - Engineering-wise, making the contracts more secure, cheap/efficient, tested and documented.
-Also improving the tooling experience interacting with `DRCoordiantor` and Specs management.
+Also improving the tooling experience interacting with `DRCoordinator` and Specs management.
 - Chainlink ecosystem-wise, having other node operators and Chainlink Labs engineers trying it and having a thought how we can all improve the current Direct Request model.

 ## What I learned